CMC-AstroPi/Idea/README.md

 changed from the last ones (2019), we will import them into a graph and observe the variations of it compared to the magnetic field of the past years.

-## 7. Where will we do our analyses ...
+## 7. Where will we do our analyses...
 For this project, we have decided to open a new account on the GitHub platform for several reasons.
 The first, and probably the most significant one, is to keep each other always